I. GENERAL PROVISIONS

 VI.
 LDWA WATER SHARE REVOCATION & REINSTATEMENT POLICY PURSUANT TO LDWA BYLAWS ARTICLE X, SECTION 5.

 Shareholders in Leeds Domestic Waterusers Association hold shares in the company, and are subject to its Articles of Incorporation and By-Laws.
 It is the Shareholder's responsibility to read the Bylaws, Articles of Incorporation, Policies, Procedures, and upon request, LDWA will provide copies of the documents to Shareholders free of charge.

 2018.
 The Water Share will be cancelled if the account balance is not paid in full within 90 days from the date of the last payment credited to the Shareholder account.
-Initial Fee to reinstate of $5,000.00, increase of 10% month and capped at $8,400.00, the current cost for a water share.
+Initial Fee to reinstate of $5,000.00, increase of 10% month and capped at the current purchase price of a water share.